Research Coordinator Jobs in USA with Visa Sponsorship

 Which visa types do Research Coordinators typically use?

-Cap-exempt H-1B at university-affiliated medical centers and nonprofit research institutions is the most common pathway, allowing year-round filing without lottery.
-J-1 Research Scholar and Trainee visas are used at academic institutions for coordinators in collaborative research programs.
+Cap-exempt H-1B visa at university-affiliated medical centers and nonprofit research institutions is the most common pathway, allowing year-round filing without lottery.
+J-1 visa Research Scholar and Trainee visas are used at academic institutions for coordinators in collaborative research programs.
 TN visas may be available for Canadian and Mexican citizens under the Scientific Technologist/Technician category.
 E-3 visas serve Australian nationals.
 Standard H-1B is also used at CROs and pharmaceutical companies that are not cap-exempt.

 What types of employers sponsor Research Coordinators?